JakobStrozberg/JakobStrozberg/README.md

 hi, i'm Jake!

-i'm exploring agentic software, simple tools, and clean infra. interested in building things that customers pay for.
+i'm exploring agentic software, video games, and clean infra. interested in building things that customers pay for.

 ## Here are some quick highlights of my work/projects: